Table of contents

 Our services will carry out a restricted or full scientific assessment of the file in the following cases: extension or renewal submitted after the expiry date of the existing authorisation, change of composition, change of shelf life, extension of use, or CLP-SGH labelling.
 The restricted or full evaluation decision is taken according to the same stipulations as new registration requests as mentioned in point 4.

-The documents requested depend on the modification request.
+The documents required depend on the modification request.

 You must submit a file in electronic format (via ApplicationFormGenerator (AFG), by choosing "new registration/identical product (C7)" as your file type.
 A letter of access of the holder of the already registered product or a declaration of honour (if you are the holder of the already registered product) are required.